SanwayDas/Digital_Literacy_Project/README.md

 ## 🚀 Project Overview
-This repository contains the complete portfolio for the Digital Literacy (CSE0001) course.As a Student Digital Ambassador, my goal is to help peers navigate the digital landscape safely and professionally .
+This repository contains the complete portfolio for the Digital Literacy (CSE0001) course.
+As a Student Digital Ambassador, my goal is to help peers navigate the digital landscape safely and professionally .
 This portfolio documents my journey through five key modules, ranging from digital design to cybersecurity awareness.